celestiaorg/networks/celestia-application.md

 celestia-appd q bank balances celes1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
 ## Creating the Validator On-Chain
 Pick a MONIKER name of your choice!
 This is the validator name that will show up on public dashboards and explorers.
-The VALIDATOR_WALLET must be the same you defined previously.
+VALIDATOR_WALLET must be the same you defined previously.
 Parameter `--min-self-delegation=1000000` defines the amount of tokens that are self delegated from your validator wallet.
 ```sh
 MONIKER="your_moniker"
 VALIDATOR_WALLET="validator"